-The Archdiocese of Birmingham has 224 parishes, some with more than one church (as of 2015), with 263 churches visited in this review.
+The Diocese of Birmingham was created in 1850, becoming an Archdiocese in 1911.
+It is the Metropolitan diocese in the Province of Birmingham.
 The cathedral is in Birmingham and is dedicated to St Chad.
-The Diocese of Birmingham was founded on 29 September 1850.
-It covers parts or all of the counties of Oxfordshire and Berkshire (north of the River Thames), Staffordshire, Warwickshire, West Midlands and Worcestershire.
-It is the Metropolitan diocese in Province of Birmingham.
+The Archdiocese covers parts or all of the counties/administrative areas of Oxfordshire and Berkshire (north of the River Thames), Staffordshire, Warwickshire, West Midlands and Worcestershire.
+It has 224 parishes (as of 2015), some with more than one church; 263 churches were visited for Taking Stock.

 A traditional longitudinal-planned church of the early 1960s, much altered in 2000.
 The attached parish hall is...
 Read More

-A well-detailed and little-altered neo-Georgian design of the 1930s (an unusual choice of style for a Catholic...
+A well-detailed and little-altered neo-Georgian design of the 1930s (an unusual choice of style for a Catholic church),...
 Read More